OutSystems/docs-odc/src/eap/building-apps/external-logic/README.md

 ### From scratch

-Using Microsoft Visual Studio, for example:
+Using Microsoft Visual Studio 2022, for example:

 1. From the **Create a new project** window select the **Class Library** template.